 - Cons: Although lighter than typical concrete, this roofing material is still heavy and expensive to install.

-Cost: The cost of a concrete roof varies greatly, but you can expect the total cost to be at least $20,000 and may exceed $40,000.
+The cost of concrete roof tiles varies greatly, but you can expect the total cost to be at least $20,000 and may exceed $40,000.

-Longevity: Concrete tile rivals clay tile in longevity, lasting at least 50 years.
+Concrete tiles rival clay tile in longevity, lasting at least 50 years.
 With the right underlayment and quality installation, concrete roofing material may last over 100 years.

-Best For: Concrete roofing can be used anywhere, but it is particularly well-suited to warm climates because it doesn’t absorb heat very quickly.
+Concrete tiles roofing can be used anywhere, but it is particularly well-suited to warm climates because it doesn’t absorb heat very quickly.

-7. Rubber Roof: For commercial buildings with low-sloped or flat roofs, roofers often use rolled roofing materials called a rubber roof.
+For commercial buildings with low-sloped or flat roofs, roofers often use rolled roofing materials called rubber roof.

 Rubber Roofing Applications

-- Flat and Low-Sloped Roofs: Shingles don’t work well on a flat-roof because the water doesn’t shed off as easily, this is the most common application of rubber roofing.
+- Flat and Low-Sloped Roofs: Shingles don’t work well on flat roofs because the water doesn’t shed off as easily, this is the most common application of rubber roofing.

 - On Top of Your Shingled Roof: To extend the life of your roof, you can install rubber roofing on top of your existing shingles.